ryguy2407/daynes-statamic/site/content/collections/listings/first-home-buyer-this-is-for-you.md

  -  External laundry
  -  Off street parking, 4 x car spaces (2 x secure)

-Being so close to public transport, Griffith University, QEII Hospital and major shopping centres, this little cutie wont last so make sure you are at the Open for Inspection!
+Being so close to public transport, Griffith University, QEII Hospital and major shopping centres, this little cutie won’t last so make sure you are at the Open for Inspection!

 Contact Adrian Daynes on 0411 729 484 or 3892 4844 for enquiries